Release frequency

 The releases summary includes the following information:

-- Average flag changes per day
+• Average flag changes per day

-- Total flag changes
+• Total flag changes

 Reading the flag change frequency chart

-The flag change frequency chart tracks the number of impactful flag changes per day.
-Accelerate considers "impactful" flag changes to be those that affect flag evaluation.
+The flag change frequency chart tracks the number and size of impactful flag changes. engineering insights considers "impactful" flag changes to be those that affect flag evaluation.
 This includes creating a flag, toggling it on or off, or updating a flag's prerequisites, rules, targets, or variations.
-Changes that cannot affect evaluation, such as updating the name, description, or tags on a flag, are not included.
-Hover on a data point on the flag change frequency chart to display the number of flag changes on that date.
+The chart does not include changes that cannot affect evaluation, such as updating the name, description, or tags on a flag.

 Using the flag changes list